-The Silver State was named after the Spanish for for "snow-covered," although its the cities of Las Vegas and Reno that make Nevada a popular tourist destination and No. 1 employer in the state.
+The Silver State was named after the Spanish word for "snow-covered," although its the cities of Las Vegas and Reno that make Nevada a popular tourist destination and No. 1 employer in the state.

 Nevada joined the union on Oct.
 31, 1864, making it the United State's 36th state.
 Today, Nevada is home to more than 2.9 million residents.